famazak/flexenvconfig/README.md

 ```

 `BaseFlexEnvConfig`'s constructor defines the configs which gets sourced from the environment when implemented.
 When implemented, the `validate` method is used to validate that a config object contains the required values.

+## Development
+You'll need poetry and Python 3.11+.
+Clone the repo and then run `poetry install`

+Then you'll need to install the pre-commit hooks: `poetry run pre-commit install`

+You can run the test suite using `make test` and you can manually lint the project using `make lint`